NativeScript/nativescript-cli/PLUGINS.md

 The removal of a NativeScript plugin mimics the removal of an npm module.

-The NativeScript CLI removes any plugin files from the `node_modules` directory in the root of your project and removes any native Android libraries which have been added during the plugin installation (remove suggestion).
+The NativeScript CLI removes any plugin files from the `node_modules` directory in the root of your project.
 During this process, the NativeScript CLI removes any dependencies described in the plugin `package.json` file and removes the plugin from the project `package.json` file in the project root.

-> **IMPORTANT:** This operation does not remove files from the `platforms\android` and `platforms\ios` directories and native iOS libraries, and does not unmerge the `AndroidManifest.xml` and `Info.plist` files. (remove suggestion - it does with 1.5)
+> **IMPORTANT:** This operation does not remove files from the `platforms\ios` directories and native iOS libraries, and does not unmerge the `Info.plist` file.
+Regarding android, NativeScript CLI unmerges the AndroidManifest.xml file and takes care of removing any files located in 'platforms\android' concerning the plugin being removed. (suggestion android)

 ### Manual Steps After Removal

+//valid only for ios (suggestion)
-After the plugin removal is complete, make sure to remove any leftover native library files from the `<lib>` directory in the root of the project.Update the platform-specific projects in `platforms\<platform>` to remove any dependencies on the removed native libraries. (remove suggestion)
+After the plugin removal is complete, make sure to remove any leftover native library files from the `<lib>` directory in the root of the project.Update the platform-specific projects in `platforms\<platform>` to remove any dependencies on the removed native libraries. (only ios)

 Next, you need to run the following command.